Small blue gray mobile home with a front porch

 Share:

-Interested in buying a manufactured home and the land on which it sits?
-This isn’t surprising.
-Manufactured homes, properties that are built in a factory and then shipped to their permanent location, are often more affordable than traditional single-family homes.
+Interested in buying a manufactured home and the land it sits on?
+If so, you undoubtedly aren’t the only one.
+Manufactured homes – properties built in a factory and then shipped to their permanent location – are often more affordable than traditional single-family homes.

 But if you need to finance the purchase of a manufactured home and its lot, be ready for some extra work.
-Qualifying for a mortgage for a manufactured home can be more complicated than obtaining financing for a traditional home.
+Qualifying for a mortgage on a manufactured home can be more complicated than securing the financing needed for a traditional home.

 Can You Buy A Manufactured Or Mobile Home And Land Together?

-You can use a single mortgage loan to purchase a manufactured home and the land on which it will sit at the same time.
+You can use a single mortgage loan to simultaneously purchase a manufactured home and the land it’ll sit on.

-You can typically do this in one of two ways: If your manufactured home will be permanently connected to its land on a foundation, you can finance the purchase of your home and its land with one mortgage loan.
-Most commonly, you'll take out a fixed-rate mortgage loan, one in which the interest remains the same throughout the life of the mortgage.
+If your manufactured home will be permanently connected to its land on a foundation, you can finance the purchase of your home and its land with one mortgage loan.
+Most commonly, you’ll take out a fixed-rate mortgage loan, one where the interest remains the same throughout the life of the mortgage.

-If your home will not be permanently attached to the land or if you’re leasing the land on which the home sits, you won't qualify for a conventional mortgage loan.
-That's because movable homes are considered personal property and not real estate.
+If your home won’t be permanently attached to the land or you’re leasing the land on which the home sits, you won’t qualify for a conventional mortgage loan.
+That’s because movable homes are considered personal property, not real estate.

-In such cases, you can either apply for financing directly from the home's manufacturer or apply for what is known as a chattel loan, a loan specifically designed to finance the purchase of movable or other types of personal property.
+In such cases, you can apply for financing directly from the home’s manufacturer or apply for what’s known as a chattel loan – a loan specifically designed to finance the purchase of movable structures or other types of personal property.

 See What You Qualify For